 Girl names starting with I fit right in with so many vowel-forward choices.

-(I and Y is another story … but given how rare Y is, that doesn’t really change much.)
+I and Y do often swap places … but given how rare Y is, that doesn’t really change much.

 Read on for some of the most intriguing girl names starting with I.